dagger/dagger/rfcs/001-refs-v2.md

 * `:v0.10.1` is an optional tag.
 The subpath is prepended to semver tags, so this actually corresponds to the tag `subdir/foo/v1.2.3`.

-* `@d44c734db` is an optional hash of the referenced content.
+* `@d44c734db` is an optional digest of the referenced content.
 For a Git ref this is a commit hash.
 For other schemes this may be a `sha256:...` digest.

 The URI scheme determines the interpretation of the rest of the ref, but every ref always has the same components with the same delimiters (`://`, `//`, `:`,